An Israeli airstrike hits a school sheltering people in Gaza, killing at least 30

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli airstrikes hit a school being used by displaced people in central Gaza on Saturday, killing dozens of people, as the country’s negotiators prepared to meet international mediators to discuss a proposed cease-fire.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli airstrikes hit a school being used by displaced people in central Gaza on Saturday, killing dozens, as the country’s negotiators prepared to meet international mediators to discuss a proposed cease-fire.

-Gaza's Health Ministry said at least 11 people had been killed in other strikes on Saturday.
+Civil defense workers in Gaza said that thousands were sheltering in the school, which also contained a medical site.

-Near the hospital, Associated Press journalists saw an ambulance rushing through a dusty road as a few people ran in the opposite direction.
+Near the hospital, where the bodies were transported, Associated Press journalists saw an ambulance rushing through a dusty road as a few people ran in the opposite direction.
 An injured man lay on a stretcher on the ground.
 A body covered with a blanket and a dead toddler lay inside the ambulance.

 Earlier, Israel's military ordered the evacuation of a part of a designated humanitarian zone in Gaza ahead of a planned strike on Khan Younis on Saturday.